bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 ```

 6. In the same `/components` folder, create a `VerticalStepper.js` file.
-7. Copy the following code into the file.
+7. Copy the following code into the file:

 ```js
 import React from 'react';